Big Jack Armstrong: Career

 Larsh began his radio career at WCHL in Chapel Hill, North Carolina in 1960 at the age of 14 as an after-school and weekend job.
 He also worked at WCDJ in Edenton in the summer when his family would go back home during summer break.
 At some point, he worked for WSSB in Durham, but the time frame is unclear.

 Upon graduating from high school in 1964, Larsh moved to Atlanta, where he got an FCC First Class engineer's license, while working on the radio at WDJK.
 His parents enrolled him in Guilford College in Greensboro in the pre-med course.
 Larsh dropped out almost immediately, having gotten a radio job at WCOG.

 In early 1966, WAYS in Charlotte had begun 24-hour operations.
 Federal Communications Commission (FCC) regulations at the time required that any station must have an engineer on duty at all times the station was on the air.
 When Larsh applied for a job there, the station quickly saw an opportunity to fill two sets of shoes with one person, since Larsh already had a First Class license.
 He was hired to fill the overnight shift.

 At WAYS, Larsh met Jack Gale, a seasoned veteran of both the radio and music business who would become his mentor.
 Larsh later remarked, "Jack (Gale) has forgotten more about the radio business than I've ever known."
 When asked, he often cited Gale as one of his major influences.

 Larsh's first big break came later in 1966, when he landed a job at WIXY/1260 in Cleveland, Ohio.
-The evening disc jockey at this station was always called 'Jack Armstrong' after the 1930s’ radio serial Jack Armstrong the All American Boy.
-With his fast-talking, young, friendly approach, Larsh became a huge hit in Cleveland - so huge that floundering WKYC/1100 asked him to break his WIXY contract, and come to work for the 50,000-watt station in January 1967.
+They decided that the evening disc jockey would be called 'Jack Armstrong' after the 1930s’ radio serial Jack Armstrong the All American Boy.
+With his fast-talking, young, friendly approach, Larsh became a huge hit in Cleveland - and then, in a dispute with management, secured his release, and went to work for WKYC 1100, a 50,000-watt station there, in January 1967.

 'Jack Armstrong' was a copyrighted moniker in the market, so Larsh adopted the alias 'Big Jack Your Leader', and went to work for WKYC.
 He also occasionally taunted WIXY by calling himself Jackson W. Armstrong.